Arbitrator's Approach to Case Management

 If you are filing a Demand For Arbitration, be aware that the AAA Rules for Commercial, Construction and Large Complex Cases provide that for matters over a certain dollar threshold (currently $100,000), the parties are directed to engage in Mediation of the dispute under the AAA Mediation Procedures.
 The Rules provide for the Arbitration and Mediation to proceed simultaneously, although the parties may agree otherwise.

 I have been selected as Arbitrator in a case filed as a Demand for Arbitration, and the parties have agreed in advance, to proceeded with me as Mediator, and the matter proceeded to conclusion with a settlement at Mediation.
 I have also been initially selected as Mediator in cases filed as Demands for Arbitration, where the parties have agreed to proceed with me as initially as Mediator, and thereafter, by agreement, requested that I serve as Arbitrator if the matter did not resolve in Mediation.
 Counsel are urged to review their strategy within the AAA Rules dealing with the Mediation Procedures within the Arbitration Rules in advance of filing a Demand for Arbitration.

 Professional Resolution Experts of Michigan

-Jerome Rock is a principal member of the Professional Resolution Experts of Michigan, an invitation only group of Michigan’s top mediators.
+Jerome Rock is a principal member of the Professional Resolution Experts of Michigan, an invitation only group of Michigan’s top ADR professionals.
 Please view this website for additional information on dispute resolution, and bio information on additional neutrals.